The FMHPI is calculated monthly and released at the end of the following month. For example, the FMHPI for March is published in late April.

 The FMHPI is calculated using a repeat-transactions methodology.
 Repeat transactions indices measure price appreciation while holding constant property type and location, by comparing the price of the same property over two or more transactions.
 The change in price of a given property measures the underlying rate of appreciation because basic factors such as physical location, climate, housing type, etc., are constant between transactions.
 Averages of appreciation rates for different geographic areas and time periods are calculated using statistical regressions and the index values are derived from these averages.
-Download the Technical Description for more details.
+Download the Technical Descriptions for more details.

 Freddie Mac uses a dataset that includes valuation and location data for the combined portfolio of loans that were purchased by either Freddie Mac or Fannie Mae since January 1975.
 This dataset is updated monthly with new purchases from the two firms.